-You won't pay more than \$30 (Tier 3) or \$35 (Tiers 4 and 5) for a one-month supply of each covered insulin product.
+You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier, even if you haven't paid your deductible.

-Please see Section 8 of Chapter 4 in your Evidence of Coverage for more information on cost sharing for Part D vaccines.
+Please see Section 7 of Chapter 4 in your Evidence of Coverage for more information on cost sharing for Part D vaccines.